 How to shift: Concise is not always better.
 Use detail when the reader needs context.
 Use brevity when the action is clear.

-A quick reference for ToneSwap's 6 tones and when to use each one.
+A quick reference for ToneSwap's 9 tones and when to use each one.

 Paste any text and pick a tone.
 See how the same message sounds in a completely different style.

-Your rewritten text will appear here
+Your rewrite will appear here